By Steve Beauregard

 Here are some of the other largest casinos in the United States, however we have been unable to find hard data on their square footage.
-If a large casino is not listed here, it’s because we were unable to find data on their size or slot-machine count.
+If a large casino is not listed here, it’s because we were unable to find data on either their size or slot-machine count.
 If you happen to know, it, please let me know.
 Thank you.

 Treasure Island Resort & Casino – Welch, Minnesota.
 2,500 slot machines.
 58 table games.

 Pala Casino Spa Resort – Pala California.
 2,000 gaming machines.
+95 total table games.